RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 The complete code example is available [here](4-loading-events.fsx).

-As for step 3, my code example doesn't show the whole story here as I didn't implement the infrastructure layer.
-For this step you'll have to deserialize *events* once loaded from the database.
+As for step 3, my code example doesn't show the whole story here: I didn't implement the infrastructure layer where we will have to deserialize *events* once loaded from the database.

 ## Step 5: removing *state* from the infrastructure layer